menu

 Currents at the Cathedrals can be moderate to strong, particularly during tidal changes.
 Your dive shop should plan dives accordingly and consider the strength and direction of the current.
 It’s a good idea for divers to be comfortable with drift diving techniques to maintain control while underwater.

-The Cathedrals are also home to an abundance of fascinating invertebrates.
-Keep an eye out for the ever-curious octopuses as they camouflage themselves among the rocks and crevices.
-If you’re lucky, you might witness their incredible displays of color and shape-shifting abilities.
+The Cathedrals are also home to tons of fascinating invertebrate.
+Keep an eye out for octopuses as they camouflage themselves among the rocks and crevices!

 As you explore the nooks and crannies of the Cathedrals’ underwater caves, you’ll see delicate sea fans and corals adorning the walls, along with SO many cool nudibranchs!